5 Questions to Ask Your Kansas City Commercial Remodeling Contractor

 3. What Kind and Amount of Insurance Coverage Do You Have?

-A commercial remodeling contractor needs to have a very large amount of insurance coverage, due to the sheer size of their projects and the number of people involved.
+A commercial remodeling contractor needs to have a very large amount of general contractors liability insurance coverage, due to the sheer size of their projects and the number of people involved.
 Accidents on a commercial property can be serious.
 You’ll also be investing a lot in your project and deserve to have proper insurance coverage in case something unexpected happens.

 4. Do You Foresee Any Possible Changes to This Project?